Shubham-Kumar-Sahoo/Credit-Card-Fraud-Detection/README.md

    i. yarn
    ii. yarn run dev
 4. Now open localhost server
-5. Now enter the transactions details in csv format and check the results
+5. Then enter the transaction details in csv format and check whether the transaction is fraud or not